internationalberlincommunity/internationalberlincommunity.github.io/pages/impressium.md

   <div class="legal-info">
     <h2 class="section-title">Legal Form</h2>
-    <p>The International Berlin Community (IBC) is an association under German law, with the purpose of fostering international understanding, tolerance, and cultural exchange in Berlin through social events.</p>
+    <p>The International Berlin Community (IBC) has successfully conducted its founding meeting.
+All necessary documents have been submitted to our legal representatives, and we are currently in the final stages of obtaining official registration and recognition as an association under German law.
+Our purpose is to foster international understanding, tolerance, and cultural exchange in Berlin through social events.</p>
   </div>
 </div>